-The practice had a management structure in place and shared lead roles and responsibilities between the staff.
-Staff we spoke to were aware of their roles and responsibilities within the practice.
-Staff reported that the managers were approachable and helpful, and took account of their views.
-The culture of the practice encouraged openness and honesty and staff told us they were encouraged to raise any issues or concerns with managers.
+The practice had a management structure in place and some staff had lead roles.
+Staff were aware of their roles and responsibilities within the practice.
+Staff reported that the provider was approachable and helpful, and took account of their views.
+The culture of the practice encouraged openness and honesty and staff told us they were encouraged to raise any issues or concerns.